 Do you use something else to burglar-proof your house?
 Let me know in the comment section.

 Did you find this helpful?
-You’re definitely appreciate how to burglar proof your glass doors and windows now!
+If so, you’ll definitely appreciate how to burglar proof your glass doors and windows now!

 And be sure to read 12 Ways to Burglar Proof Your Home!